rit-spex/latex-utils/README.md

 # RIT-SPEX/latex-utils
-This repository contains scripts for installing LaTeX configurations and to compile TeX into beautiful documents.
+This repository contains scripts for turning TeX into beautiful documents.

 # Install a LaTeX compiler on your machine
 Use the following instructions to install a LaTeX compiler on your local machine.